The Carousel bar at Hotel Monteleone where you slowly rotate around the bar.

 We tried about 8 different gins including Bol´s genever.

-The cocktail party at the Presbytère sponsored by Diageo was one of the highlights and quite a blast, imagine 40+ of the top bartenders mixing (free) drinks for you all in one place…i even got to see David Wondrich in action with the giant ice-crushing hammer which i’ve seen in the amazing video where Chris MacMillan made his mint julep who i also had the pleasure of meeting right there.
+The cocktail party at the Presbytère sponsored by Diageo was one of the highlights and quite a blast, imagine 40+ of the top bartenders all in one place mixing drinks for you…i even got to see David Wondrich in action with the giant ice-crushing hammer which i’ve seen in the amazing video where Chris MacMillan made his mint julep who i also had the pleasure of meeting right there.

 The famous giant wooden ice crusher.